Emergency Messenger

 Emergency Message Logic

-The Emergency Messenger sends messages to contacts based on the contact phone numbers and email addresses marked to receive emergency messages on the Census > People > Demographics tab.
-The Emergency checkbox on the Demographics tab must be marked by the phone number or email address.
+The Emergency Messenger sends messages to contacts based on the phone numbers and email addresses marked to receive emergency messages on the Demographics tool.
+For a person to receive an emergency message, the Emergency checkbox must be marked for a phone number or email address in the Personal Contact Information section.
 Phone numbers and email addresses that do not have the Emergency checkbox marked do not receive an emergency message.

-Emergency Messenger also relies on proper designation of a person as a Messenger contact on the Relationships tab and on the proper configuration of the Personal Contact Information editor of the Demographics tab.
+Emergency Messenger also relies on properly designating a person as a Messenger contact on the Relationships tool and configuring the Personal Contact Information editor of the Demographics tool.

 For more information, please refer to the following articles:

 Settings applied for general voice messaging in the Prompt Preferences also apply to emergency messaging.
-Any text or .wav files specified for voice messages are also appended to emergency messages, as are redial settings (configured on the System Administration > Messenger > Messenger Preferences > Voice Settings tab).
+Any text or .wav files specified for voice messages are also appended to emergency messages, as are redial settings (configured on the Voice Settings tool).

 Phone Recipient Confirmation

 When voice messages are delivered, Shoutpoint may attempt to reach a recipient at multiple phone numbers.
-Shoutpoint continues to call recipient phone numbers until the recipient confirms message receipt or until the maximum number of redials is met as allowed by the district (configured on the System Administration > Messenger > Messenger Preferences > Voice Settings tab).
+Shoutpoint continues to call recipient phone numbers until the recipient confirms the message receipt or until the maximum number of redials is met as allowed by the district (configured on the Voice Settings tool).

-To confirm delivery of a message, a recipient must press "0" at the end of a voice message.
-This cancels all additional delivery and/or redial attempts for recipients with non-shared numbers or non-extension numbers.
+To confirm message delivery, a recipient must press "0" at the end of a voice message.
+This cancels all additional delivery and/or redial attempts for recipients with non-shared or non-extension numbers.

-Confirming and cancelling calls to other phone numbers works in the following way:
+Confirming and canceling calls to other phone numbers works in the following way:

 • Recipients can confirm calls on any phone number, even those shared with any other recipient in Campus.